-When "Jesus summoned the Twelve and began to send them out two by two, giving them authority over unclean spirits" (Mk 6:7), Mark believed that all hell broke loose again, for, at this point in his Gospel, Mark inserted the account of Herod's beheading of John the Baptizer (Mk 6:14ff).
+When “Jesus summoned the Twelve and began to send them out two by two, giving them authority over unclean spirits” (Mk 6:7), St. Mark believed that all hell broke loose again, for, at this point in his Gospel, he inserted the account of Herod’s beheading of St. John the Baptizer (Mk 6:14ff).

-When Jesus, through Pope John XXIII, summoned the successors of the apostles, that is, the bishops of the world, at Vatican Council II, all hell seems to have broken loose.
+When Jesus, through Pope St. John XXIII, summoned the successors of the apostles, that is, the bishops of the world, to the Second Vatican Council, all hell seemed to break loose.

 Jesus, however, has never let that bother Him.
 When all hell breaks loose, Jesus summons and gathers His apostles once again (see Mk 6:30ff).
-He shepherds, teaches, and feeds His Church.
-He does a miracle of multiplication (see Mk 6:41ff) and "makes all things work together for the good of those who love" Him (Rm 8:28).
+He shepherds, teaches, and feeds His Church (Mk 6:34ff).
+He does a miracle of multiplication (see Mk 6:41ff) and “makes all things work together for the good of those who love” Him (Rm 8:28).

 Jesus works through His Church, which holds the keys to God’s kingdom (Mt 16:19).
 She can attack the gates of hell, which cannot prevail against her (Mt 16:18).
 Our bishops, as successors of the apostles, and we, who are under their authority, are a threat to the devil.
 The apostolic Church has authority and victory.
 Love the Church (Eph 5:25), her Head Jesus Christ, and her bishops.

-Promise: "Through Him (Jesus) let us continually offer God a sacrifice of praise, that is, the fruit of lips which acknowledge His name." —Heb 13:15
+Promise: “Through [Jesus] let us continually offer God a sacrifice of praise, that is, the fruit of lips which acknowledge His name.” —Heb 13:15